ib-ruby/simple-monitor/README.md

 **Base Szenario:** Some trading approach is performed on a remote system.
 There is at least a reverse-ssh tunnel enabling basic administrative operations.
 One can establish a remote `tmux`-session, one window is starting the `simple_monitor`, one runs an `elinks`-session displaying the output.

 The monitor is realized with 430 lines of code using __`IB-Ruby`__ and the camping micro-web-framework.
-It generates pure HTML and uses some CSS, too, providing an overview on every browser, including text-based ones, like `elinks`.
+It generates pure HTML and uses some CSS, thus providing an overview on every browser, including text-based ones, like `elinks`.

 You can select all Accounts.
 Basic information, such as the NetLiquidation, the used Margin and available Cash  are shown.
 All Portfolio-Positions  (Contracts) are displayed.
 A simple form to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
 New Positions can be established through their basic properties (see below).